LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

   SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". } # Helps get the label in your language, if not, then en language
 }
 ```

+alright! so we found the all the Cats.
+But i am pretty sure that i have seen Pictures of Cats somewhere in Wikipeida or wikidata.
+Is there a possiblity to display Pictures in the wikidata Query Serivice?
+The simple Answer yes!
+Let me show you how it is done.

 **Cats pictures**

 In the first step we searched for cats.
 It is also possible to search for images in Wikidata if they are available.
 The Wikidata Query Service offers a range of visualization types.
 For the representation of images the image grid is suitable.